 Authorities initially believed that Nicole was abducted in a custody dispute.
 Her father and mother both ended their 4 year marriage and both wanted custody of Nicole.
 Nicole’s father, Michael Bryner, was in Texas at the time of her disappearance and flew to Pittsburg to assist in finding his daughter.
 Her relatives including her mother and her boyfriend, Timothy Widman, were all cleared of involvement in her case in the initial stages of her disappearance.

 Several days after Nicole vanished, her mother received a letter purportedly from Nicole’s abductors.
 The letter said that “Nikki was dead and buried”.
 Handwriting analysis suggested that Nicole’s mother, Melody Childs, wrote the letter herself.
 Extensive searching uncovered no signs of Nicole.

 There were many sightings of Nicole after her disappearance.
-One of these sightings took place in Bakersfield, California when a man reported that he had seen a girl matching Nicole’s description in the company of an unidentified male in a Bakersfield shopping center on March 3rd 1983.
+One of these sightings took place in Bakersfield, California when a man reported that he had seen a girl matching Nicole’s description in the company of an unidentified male in a Bakersfield shopping center in 1985.
 By the time authorities reached the shopping center, Nicole and the man had disappeared.
 Authorities stated they are seeking a green 1979 Chrysler with Texas License plates.
 The man stated he recognized Nicole from the milk cartons that featured her photograph and information.
 It has not been confirmed that the girl was Nicole but the man was extremely convinced that it was in fact her.